 With approximately six new exhibitions each year, there is almost always something new to see at the Gregg.
 These engaging shows present diverse artists, cultures, media, and techniques and examine the regions where art and design intersect with science, engineering, math, and technology.
 Many originate at the Gregg, while traveling exhibitions from other institutions are sometimes brought in to broaden the range of perspectives offered.
 Each offering is enhanced by related programming, and many are accompanied by thought-provoking publications.

 Gregg exhibitions support and enhance the curriculum of the university’s classroom teaching by offering opportunities for professors to incorporate class visits, individual assignments, or research projects as well.
-Contact the museum’s Curator of Education to make arrangements; it may be possible to customize our offerings to meet the needs of particular courses or syllabi.
+Contact the museum’s Director of Education to make arrangements; it may be possible to customize our offerings to meet the needs of particular courses or syllabi.
 K-12 teachers are also encouraged to consider making use of the Gregg’s exhibitions and resources.